hphelion/documentation/cli.unix.articles.userdata.md

      Copyright (c) 2011 Hewlett-Packard Development Company, L.P.
     ******************************************************************

-If there is any problem with the user data, the output may appear in the console.
-Use the [`servers:console`](/cli/unix/reference#servers:console) command to dump the contents of the console:
+If there is any problem with the user data, information about the improper data is displayed in the system console.
+Use the [`servers:console`](/cli/unix/reference#servers:console) command to display the contents:

     $ hpcloud servers:console userver 1000 >out